sr99622/libonvif/README.md

 flatpak install OnvifGUI-3.3.4.flatpak
 ```

-In some cases, it may be necessary to re-boot the computer in order to see the icon int he Applications menu.
+In some cases, it may be necessary to re-boot the computer in order to see the icon in the Applications menu.

 The program can then be launched from the Applications menu.
 To uninstall use the command.